Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Simulations

-The spectra of the detected simulated sources are extracted using the same approach as the one we used for the \emph{XMM}-COSMOS data by applying the \texttt{xphot} executable to the twice nine mosaics for the pn and MOS instruments.
-In this case, however, the source spectra are simply calculated by adding the Poisson distributed source counts to the spectral bins extracted from the source regions, which originally only contain background counts.
+The spectra of the detected simulated sources were extracted using the same approach as the one we used for the \emph{XMM}-COSMOS data by applying the \texttt{xphot} executable to the two sets of nine mosaics, one for pn, and the other for the combined MOS instruments.
+We used the detected positions of the simulated sources to match as closely as possible the processing of the real sources.
+In this case, however, the source spectra were simply calculated by adding the Poisson distributed source counts to the spectral bins extracted from the source regions, which originally only contain background counts.